AniketGurav/LCF-ABSA/README.md

  Try to set '*batch_size=8*' or *'use_single_bert = True'* while out-of-memory error occurs.

 ## Performance of LCF design models
+We made our efforts to make our research reproducible.
+However, the performance of the GloVe embedding-based models fluctuates and any slight changes in the model structure could also influence performance.
+We will try to alleviate this problem in future research.
 The performance based on the pytorch pre-trained model of bert-base-uncased.
 ``The results below are the best performance so try to set the different random seed to reproduce the result.
 (The original has been refactored and migrated from pytroch-pretrained-bert to pytorch-transformer and not all experiments are reproduced under current code version)``